Abbreviated tutorial

 • Wrangling: This is for finding what haplotypes are associated with each targeted region and the number of times each haplotype was seen in each sample.
 This can be thought of as the “core” purpose of MIPTools.
 The output is a tab delimited file called allInfo.tsv.gz

-• stat-checking: This is for figuring out which samples and which targeted regions (aka MIPs) performed well and which did not.
+• check_run_stats: After wrangling is finished, this is for figuring out which samples and which targeted regions (aka MIPs) performed well and which did not.
 There are several graphical outputs and comma separated files produced at this stage.
-Among the most important are barcode_counts.csv (how many times each targeted region of the genome was seen in each sample) and repool.csv (which MIPs need to be re-sequenced or repooled in each sample). umi_heatmap.html is also useful for visualizing the performance of each MIP in each sample (open this with a web browser).
+Among the most important are UMI_counts.csv (how many times each targeted region of the genome was seen in each sample) and repool.csv (which MIPs need to be re-sequenced or repooled in each sample). umi_heatmap.html is also useful for visualizing the performance of each MIP in each sample (open this with a web browser).

-• variant calling: This is for estimating the number of times that each MIP was associated with a mutation in each sample.
+• variant calling: After wrangling is finished, this is for estimating the number of times that each MIP was associated with a mutation in each sample.
+If check_run_stats has not been run already, this step automatically gathers statistics that form inputs for the variant calling step.
 The outputs are a VCF file containing mutated genomic positions for each sample and several tables that annotate mutations with associated amino acid changes for each sample.
 For the tutorial, the main outputs of interest are three tables that can be used to infer which samples contain each mutation:

 • coverage_AA_table.csv: how many times the mutation was sequenced